söndag 17 februari 2019

 (Three master on vivid sea) by Theodore Gudin.

-This is a replica of "Grindslanten" by swedish painter August Malmström.
+This is a replica of "Grindslanten" by Swedish painter August Malmström.

 In 1975 I can find eight new paintings in the catalogue.
 (They could have been around longer, but this is the first year they appear in the Lundby catalogue).

-This is a replica of
+This is a replica of "Saint Fabiola" by Francis Alÿs.

 This is a replica of "The church at Auvers" by Vincent van Gogh.